tylermilner/VaporDockerDemo/README.md

 #### `docker ps`

 The `ps` command lists all currently running Docker containers.
 We'll use it to check which containers are running so that we can attach to them when needed.
-The output of this command looks something like:
+When a container is running, the output of this command looks something like:

 ```bash
 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS                    NAMES